Protecting your assets in a divorce: strategies for financial security

 • Art, technology, any other property worth money

-Generally, in England and Wales, the law provides that assets will, as a starting point, be split 50/50.
-However, in some cases one marital party will end up with more than the other due to a standard of living, supporting children, upkeep of a property and much more.
+Generally, in England and Wales, the law provides that financial assets will, as a starting point, be split 50/50.
+However, in some cases one party will end up with more than the other due to a standard of living, supporting children, upkeep of a property and much more.
 The best thing is to hire expert legal help that can get you a fair share of assets in a separation.

 Does a will still count after a divorce?

-Can a divorced spouse contest a will?
+Can a divorced spouse contest your will?

 If a new will has been written and officially signed off upon that excludes the divorced spouse, then the ex-partner has no right to assets after their death.
 However, if the existing will was never revoked or rewritten then they can still claim to any previous promises made.